stormasm/zednotes/workspace.md

 The editor gets initialized the first time
 Zed gets fired up...
-The *on_action* for *NewWindow* is defined so that every time someone triggers the keystroke which fires a a *NewWindow* it goes to the editor code which in turn calls into the workspace code *open_new*.
+The *on_action* for *NewWindow* is defined so that every time someone triggers the keystroke which fires a *NewWindow* it goes to the editor code which in turn calls into the workspace code *open_new*.